 In most cases, once they have made up their minds, it will be very hard to persuade them otherwise.
 All you can do is thank them for their interest and ask if you can stay in touch with them for hopefully one day serving their real estate needs.
 You could also finish the phone call by asking them how much they think the house will sell for and let them know of the competition to guess the correct selling price, with the prize being a bottle of Champaign.
 Again, you can take this information back to your seller in order to educate them on setting the reserve.

 So, these are the 4 main categories of buyers that I have come across in my years as an Auctioneer.
-Make sure you download the audio containing scripts for these 4 categories and register for the 1-day Real Estate Intensive workshop to claim your FREE ticket.
+Make sure you download the audio containing scripts for these 4 categories and register for my upcoming FREE half-day Real Estate Brilliance webinar by clicking the button below.

 Good luck with your auctions!